tiyunes/nlp_hse_course/hw2/readme.md

 # LSTM model

-I've conducted several experiments with LSTM model
+I've conducted several experiments with LSTM model.
-The best setting was LSTM with encoder-decoder-like architecture with approximately 8 millions of trainable parameters
+The best setting was LSTM with encoder-decoder-like architecture with approximately 8 millions of trainable parameters.
+The encoder–decoder LSTM uses 128 token embedding size and 128 hidden state dimension.
+Both the encoder and decoder are single‐layer LSTMs: the encoder is bidirectional and the decoder is a unidirectional 128-hidden LSTM.

 Results of the best LSTM model:
 | model                                | average perplexity on correct examples|  average perplexity on incorrect examples|